 Photo: The cliff of Dyrholaey seen from afar, on Solheimasandur beach

-You can easily plan a one day tour and go to Solheimasandur, Reynisfjara beach and Dyrholaey.
-After that, you can spend the night in the campsite of Vik.
+You can easily plan a one-day tour and go to Solheimasandur, Reynisfjara beach, and Dyrholaey.
+After that, you can spend the night at the campsite in Vik.

-What we like the most from this place is that it is really accessible.
+What we like the most about this place is that it is really accessible.
 Plus, you will see a lot of birds in the summertime, and the place itself is just amazing.

 Is there a lot of birds at Dyrholaey?

 Yes, thousands of them during the summer season!